-NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Shareholders of Hallmark Financial Services, Inc. (the "Company") will be held in the Training Center on the Concourse Level at 777 Main Street, Fort Worth, Texas, at 10:00 a.m., Central Daylight Time, on Thursday, May 25, 2017, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Shareholders of Hallmark Financial Services, Inc. (the "Company") will be held in the Training Center on the Concourse Level at 777 Main Street, Fort Worth, Texas, at 10:00 a.m., Central Daylight Time, on Thursday, May 31, 2018, for the following purposes:

 - 1. To elect four directors to serve until the next annual meeting of shareholders or until their successors are duly elected and qualified; - 2.
-To conduct an advisory vote approving the Company's compensation of its named executive officers: - 3.
-To conduct an advisory vote on the frequency of future advisory votes on the Company's compensation of its named executive officers; and - 4.
+To conduct an advisory vote approving the Company's compensation of its named executive officers; and - 3.
 To transact such other business that may properly come before the meeting or any adjournment thereof.

-Shareholders of record at the close of business on March 31, 2017, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.
+Shareholders of record at the close of business on April 6, 2018, are entitled to notice of and to vote at the Annual Meeting or any adjournment thereof.